Thidushan/LearningGIT/README.md

 # LearningGIT
-I use this repository to learn about GIT
+I use this repository to learn about GIT and GITHUB